Triline-S/Music-Box-Project/README.md

 > 	- School
 >	- Snow Plains
 >	- Clock tower
-> - At least two charecters (and maybe a cat) to meet.
+> - At least two characters (and maybe a cat) to meet.
 > - A lot of terrible jokes chosen by yours truly.
+> - Maybe a few reference to popculture.
+Just a few.

 ___